Residence permit & work permit

-In the Netherlands a visum (visa) and a verblijfsvergunning (residence permit) is issued by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).
+In the Netherlands a verblijfsvergunning (residence permit) is issued by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).
+Work permit applications for expats already in the Netherlands or those who find themselves in cross-border working situations are usually made by the potential employer.

 A verblijfsvergunning (residence permit) allows a foreign citizen to reside in the Netherlands for a fixed or indefinite length of time.
 It does not necessarily allow the holder to work, nor allow them access to public funds.